BarberAlec/4e1/README.md

 # 4e1 Management for Engineers Browser Simulation Script

-This script is an attempt at using the selenium python libary to automate an assignment for one of my Fourth year Module, the code runs the sim in browser over and over in attempt to find the best possible result.
+This script automates testing every possible combination for a browser based mangement scenario simulator.
+The code runs the sim in browser over and over in attempt to find the best possible result.

 Features: